DataCurationNetwork/data-primers/ISO Disk Image Primer/ISO-disk-image-primer.md

 A significant challenge to reuse may be one’s access (or lack thereof) to a physical or virtual machine that is compatible with the disk image.
 Can an average user be expected to have all the software needed to access the files on the disk?
 Should the archive be expected to maintain emulators to access older executable files?
 Are there licensing issues in providing older software for ease of access?

-# Ways in which fields may use this format
+# When to preserve this file format

 When the file structure of data originally distributed on optical disks needs to be maintained due to the presence of executable files or for other contextual reasons.
 These reasons should be spelled out in the documentation or readme file presented along with the disk image.